jzamora5/holberton-smiling-school-javascript/README.md

 These group of web pages were coded from scratch with the help of the Boostrap Framework and based on some design models given on Figma.

+The dynamic generated content was created with the help of jQUERY and JavaScript.

 [Figma Homepage](https://www.figma.com/file/QYQqMYbdpAHL5xTclwJKSI/Homepage)

 [Figma Pricing](https://www.figma.com/file/KLAI53jdYpfFNEy0O79ymB/Pricing)